Ponte Pa' Mí: Reception

 Upon release, "Ponte Pa' Mí" was met with positive reviews from music critics.
 An author of Estación 40 named Alejandro and Towers the "two leaders of the new urban generation", while Angel Castillo from LoMasRankiaO labeled them "two of the most acclaimed hitmakers of the genre" and praised the use of "smooth" dancehall-influenced rhythms that created "the perfect formula for a contemporary reggaeton gem".
 Happy FM staff stated that Alejandro has "left us speechless" with the release of the song and described it as "a success that will give a lot to talk about in the coming months".
 In 2022, Ernesto Lechner from Rolling Stone ranked the track as the singer's ninth-best song.

 "Ponte Pa' Mí" debuted and peaked at number 32 on Spain's official weekly chart on April 26, 2020.
-It was later certified gold by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 20,000 units in the country.
+It was later certified platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 60,000 units in the country.